CSS-Electronics/canedge-influxdb-writer/README.md

 ...
 ```

+### Add InfluxDB tags
+You can add tags to your data when using InfluxDB.
+This effectively adds additional dimensions to your data that you can e.g. use to color timeseries based on events or to further segment your queries when visualizing the data.
+The `utils_db.py` contains a basic example via the `add_signal_tags` functions that you can use as outset for building your own logic.

 ---
 ### Regarding InfluxDB and S3 usage costs
 Note that if you use the paid InfluxDB cloud and a paid S3 server, we recommend that you monitor usage during your tests early on to ensure that no unexpected cost developments occur.